Integration Fulfillment

 Obtaining a test ID

-The first step in the fulfillment process is obtaining a tes ID.
+The first step in the fulfillment process is obtaining a test ID.

 There is always a human-initiated action that launches the process.
 For some Local Administrators this may be a direct purchase of the test ID by the candidate on itepexam.com.
 For others it may be part of an HR vetting process or school admission process where the user of a system such as an HR or school admissions system is used by a Local Administrator to indicate that a test id needs to be provisioned for a candidate.
 Perhaps the candidate initiates the process by applying for a position on a corporate web site, at which time the HR system needs to provision a test ID for the candidate without any additional input.